 Section A: Publication and authorship

-- All submitted papers are subject to strict peer-review process by at least two international reviewers that are experts in the area of the particular paper.
+- All submitted papers are subject to strict peer-review process by reviewers that are experts in the area of the particular paper.

 - The factors that are taken into account in review are relevance, soundness, significance, originality, readability and language.

 - The possible decisions include acceptance, acceptance with revisions, or rejection.

 - If authors are encouraged to revise and resubmit a submission, there is no guarantee that the revised submission will be accepted.

 - Rejected articles will not be re-reviewed.

 - The paper acceptance is constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.

 - No research can be included in more than one publication.